ahmedessam1197/Java-Web-Application-Flask-App/README.md

 This project is a Java-based web application integrated with a Python Flask microservice.
 It demonstrates how different technologies can work together in a modern distributed system.

-The application simulates a real-world architecture where:
+The application simulates a real world architecture where:

 A Java backend communicates with
 A Python Flask API via REST calls